 How to use drops correctly?

-If the medicine is stored in the refrigerator, warm it in your hand before instilling it - too cold liquid will lead to increased irritation.
+If the medicine is stored in the refrigerator, warm it in your hand before instilling it - too cold a liquid will lead to increased irritation.

-Possible predictions
+Possible forecasts

-If you let the situation take its course, complications are more likely to arise.
-For bacterial conjunctivitis, these are systemic infectious diseases, for viral - similarly, for chlamydial, herpes, etc. - complications of varying severity, up to pneumonia.
+If you let the situation take its course, complications are likely to arise.
+For bacterial conjunctivitis, these are systemic infectious diseases, for viral conjunctivitis - similarly, for chlamydial, herpes, etc. – complications of varying severity, up to pneumonia.

 What it is

-Conjunctivitis is inflammation of the conjunctiva.
+Conjunctivitis is an inflammation of the conjunctiva.

 Types of conjunctivitis: